On this page20 sections

 | Initial Entrepreneur Visa | 1 year | Favorable ENISA report + visa application |

-| First renewal | 2 years | Demonstrate business activity and progress |
+| Renewal | 4 years under RD 1155/2024 (previously 2 years) | Demonstrate business activity and progress |

 | Permanent residency | Indefinite | After 5 years of continuous legal residence |